isomerpages/nlb-biblioasia/_oct-to-dec-2013/In Cookery We Trust: The YWCA Cookery Book (1932–1964).md

 [^19]: Richard Eric Holttum 1895–1990.
 (2002).
 In H.R.
 Halter, (Ed.), _The school on the hill: Memories of three hundred years of Friends' School, Saffron Walden, 1702–2002_.
 Essex: Friends’ School.
 (Not available in NLB holdings)

-[^20]: The “Blue Triangle” is a reference to the YWCA logo prominent on the cover of each edition of the book.
+[^20]: The “Blue Triangle” is a reference to the YWCA logo that is prominent on the cover of each edition of the book.

 [^21]: [Cookery classes for Kuala Lumpur](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19360213-1.2.58.26).
 (1936, February 13). _The Straits Times_, p.
 4. Retrieved from NewspaperSG.